mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## [1] "call"
 ```

 In this particular case, it says that the syntax tree is a *call*.
-It is, because `*` is a function and that is what we are calling at the outermost level.
+It is because `*` is a function and that is what we are calling at the outermost level.
 There are other kinds an expression can be, e.g. constants and variables, but for this post that doesn't matter.
 What matters is that you can create non-evaluated (quoted) expressions.

 That, alone, isn't that interesting.
-The interesting part is that you can:
+The exciting part is that you can:

 1. Evaluate expressions later, in alternative scopes,
 2. You can manipulate expressions and modify them before you evaluate them.